IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/13_Virtualization/00_igGrid_Virtualization_Overview.md

 ## Introduction

 Virtualization is a feature of the `igGrid` that boosts performance when displaying large data sets containing thousands of records.
 It works by reducing the number of the DOM objects in-memory and reusing them while user scrolls and operates with the data.
-Virtualization is local feature, which means that it works on the data, already available on the browser side.
+Virtualization is a local feature, which means that it works on the data, already available on the client side.
 The `igGrid` supports two virtualization types – fixed and continuous.
 They are described in details in the following sections.

 ## Supported Virtualization Types